 She ended up opting for a half repayment, half interest only mortgage with a fixed rate for two years so as to ease the transition.
 The plan was then to remortgage at the end of the fixed rate period to a full repayment mortgage.

 This enabled her to buy the house and continue to save each month towards her goals beyond the house.

 Thinking about buying?
-Here’s three signs that you should go for it…
+Here are three signs that you should go for it…